Entries by Darryl Butler

 Skilling the Pilbara

 In collaboration with Rio Tinto and university partners, the PUC has developed a tailored portfolio of higher education courses, delivered in a supported mixed mode to local Pilbara industry employees.
 The program currently supports 30 employees and includes two industry specific Graduate Certificate courses and a Diploma of Engineering Infrastructure (Rail).
-In October 2022, this […]
+In October 2022, this program is expanding with a Cert IV in Leadership and Mentoring course being piloted with 20 Indigenous Rio Tinto employees.
+For the students undertaking these courses, there are two fundamental components to the study model; one is that the courses are closely aligned with their […]

 Menindee Central School & Uni Newcastle